 - Reciprocating Compressor

-Single-stage compressors draw air from the atmosphere and compress it to final pressure in a single stroke.
+- Single-stage compressors: A single-stage compressor draws air from the atmosphere and compresses it to final pressure in a single stroke.
 Single-stage compressors are used for pressures from 70 to 135 PSI.
 Single-stage pumps usually offer higher cubic feet per minute (CFM) than two-stage compressors.

-Two-stage compressors require two steps, compressing air to an intermediate pressure and then to a final pressure up to 200 PSI.
+- Two-stage compressors: Two-stage compressors require two steps, compressing air to an intermediate pressure and then to a final pressure up to 200 PSI.
 Two-stage compressors are more efficient at higher pressures because the air gets cooled between states.
-They’re used in auto and truck repair shops, service businesses and industrial plants.
 Although most two-stage reciprocating compressors are oil-lubricated, there are also oil-less versions.

 The names “oil-lubricated” and “oil-less” are somewhat misleading.
 Both versions need oil to operate with maximum efficiency.
 The difference is that the oil-less models do not have oil in their compression chambers.
 Instead, they rely on Teflon-coated scrolls, screws and pistons to run smoothly, meaning you don’t have to regularly check and maintain the lubrication.
 Oil-lubricated models, on the other hand, require frequent oiling.

-When it comes to choosing which version is better for different industries, there are no set rules.
-Rather, it’s about what best suits your needs.
+When it comes to choosing which version is better for different industries, it’s about what best suits your needs.
 For example, the oil-less models are better for lighter usage, since they tend to wear out faster.
 The oil-lubricated versions last much longer and are more appropriate for frequent, heavy-duty use.

 - Rotary Screw Compressor

 Rotary screw compressors use two screws turning in opposite directions to compress air.
 They’re low-pressure, high-capacity and designed to be used continuously — up to 24 hours a day.
 They’re typically large, industrial machines ranging from 10 HP to 1,000 HP.